 Arthur Bunting and Steve Norton lead Hull out at Wembley in 1980.

 Hull FC’s Challenge Cup success of 2016 is even more remarkable when you consider who they beat on the way to Wembley.

 Starting with a magnificent 47-18 victory at St Helens, over 2,500 fans packed the Langtree Park away end as Hull ran riot, scoring eight tries in the blistering sun.

 Next up was Catalans, and a big French forward pack was diminished as Hull’s front runners got on top, securing a 22-8 victory.

 The Black and Whites then produced further heroics at Doncaster, beating Wigan 16-12 in the semi-final.
 Thousands of Hull fans packed the Keepmoat, as Gareth Ellis led the way in an incredible performance.

 Hull beat the best sides of the 2016 season to achieve the ultimate glory.
 They did it the hard way for sure.

 What stands out for us though is a stat.
 There’s one bloke who really steered Hull to each victory and that man is Marc Sneyd.
-He won the official Man of the Match in all four of Hull’s 2016 Challenge Cups ties.
-What a run.
-SNEEEEYYDDDDDD!
+He won the official Man of the Match in all four of Hull’s 2016 Challenge Cups ties, yet there are still some who doubt him.